kubereboot/website/content/en/docs/faq.md

 In order to make kured run on these nodes as well we will need to edit the daemonset of the deployment.

-You can get a full deployment file by running the followig command:
+You can get a full deployment file by running the following command:

 ```bash
 # while writing latest is 1.20.0